soundpress/RulesOfNYC/docs/c47/index.rst

    (4) Where an applicant provides evidence that they participate in the New York State Address Confidentiality Program (ACP) established by New York Executive Law § 108 for victims of domestic violence, the IDNYC Card will display either a P.O.
 Box associated with the applicable program or no address at all, depending on the applicant's preference.
 An applicant who participates in the ACP must still establish residency under this chapter.

-   (5) Where an applicant is a college or university student who resides in housing affiliated with the school and receives mail at a central school-based location different from where the applicant resides, the IDNYC card will display the address where the applicant receives mail and the name of their school provided the applicant submits a Letter from a College or University Administrator as described in the table set forth in 68 RCNY § 6-06(c)(1).
+   (5) Where an applicant is a college or university student, employee or other person who resides in housing affiliated with a school and receives mail at a central school-based location different from where the applicant resides, the IDNYC card will display the address where the applicant receives mail and the name of their school provided the applicant submits a Letter from a College or University Administrator as described in the table set forth in 68 RCNY § 6-06(c)(1).

    (6) IDNYC Cards issued pursuant to 68 RCNY § 6-04(e) will not display a home address.